-Internet access will be available at the accommodation, at no additional cost.
-Personal computers and internet connections will be allowed.
+Internet access will be available at the accommodation, using staff devices upon request, at no additional cost.

 Currency and personal shopping

 Up-to-date data about Euro-US dollar exchange can be easily found online.
 Students will not incur in any additional fee for the duration of the field school, but they may want to purchase souvenirs, gifts and other personal items.
-Although the major credit cards are widely accepted, a modest sum in cash may be useful.
+Although major credit cards are widely accepted, a modest sum in cash may be useful.
 Money may be exchanged at local banks and exchange agencies, or simply withdrawn at local ATMs.

 FERRARESE LUPI A., 2011, Località La Biagiola: relazione preliminare di scavo (campagne 2009-2010), in BARBIERI G., Il territorio di Sovana.
 Un decennio di ricognizioni e indagini archeologiche, pp. 83-92.

-TURCHETTI M. A., DICIOTTI F., CORSI J., NEJROTTI L., FERRARESE LUPI A., 2012, Sorano (GR).
+TURCHETTI M. A., DICIOTTO F., CORSI J., NEJROTTI L., FERRARESE LUPI A., 2012, Sorano (GR).
 Indagini archeologiche nel sito della Biagiola: campagna di scavo 2011, in “Notiziario della Soprintendenza per i Beni Archeologici della Toscana”, 7.

-TURCHETTI M. A., FERRARESE LUPI A., NEJROTTI L. M., Sorano (GR).
-Indagini archeologiche nel sito della Biagiola: campagna di scavo 2012, in “Notiziario della Soprintendenza per i Beni Archeologici della Toscana”, 8.
-In press.
+FERRARESE LUPI A., NEJROTTI L. M., TURCHETTI M. A., 2013, Indagini archeologiche nel sito della Biagiola campagna 2012, in Notizie del “Notiziario della Soprintendenza per i Beni Archeologici della Toscana”, 8, 2012, pp. 618-621.